zhurai/notes/tech/game-dev/unity/unity-learning/unity-essentials.md

 - Background Music:
   - GameObject with Audio Source component
   - Add a sound to AudioClip option in component
+- 3D Sound:
+  - Spatial Blend: Move this all the way to the value of `1`
+  - Min/Max Distance: How many units away the player will hear the 3D Sound (represented by a blue sphere)
 # Scripting Notes
 ## Initialization
 - created class extends MonoBehaviour